Schedule an Appointment!

 What To Bring On Your First Visit

-- Medical insurance card, Medicaid coupon and/or Medicare card
+- Medical or Dental insurance card, Medicaid coupon and/or Medicare card

 - Proof of income (pay stubs, tax return)